 For updates and more information on this planning process for the Gateway site, go to Town of The Blue Mountains Development Projects.

 Gateway Project Design Guidelines Task Force

-The Blue Mountains Attainable Housing Corporation (BMAHC) is thrilled to be working with a Task Force for the Gateway site.
+The Blue Mountains Attainable Housing Corporation (BMAHC) has compiled a Task Force to advise the BMAHC Board of Directors on site design guidelines for the Gateway site.
 Task Force members represent a range of interests and perspectives within the community and residential areas in proximity to the Gateway site:

 - One member resides on Bay Street;